-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate, and a King Arthur Baking affiliate, I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

 Fried Rice is a wonderful recipe to add to your Chinese Dinner Menu.
 Or add in pieces of chopped meat, and it becomes a light dinner.

 A Chinese dinner at our house always includes some form of rice, whether white Jasmine, long grain, brown, or fried rice.
 Our favorite is probably fried rice, but it really depends on the dish.
-If I’m making planning to serve several main dishes, then I always provide fried rice as an option.
+If I’m planning to serve several main dishes, then I always provide fried rice as an option.

 The nice part about this dish, however, is that it can easily turn from a side dish to an easy weeknight meal but just adding pieces of cooked chicken or pork.